Explore more blogs

 Oops!
 Something went wrong while submitting the form.

-Giving is built into the fabric of Black communities.
-Givebutter celebrates this rich past and present during Black Philanthropy Month and beyond by lifting leaders in Black-led organizations funded by philanthropy and the vibrant communities they serve.
-Here are some of the top foundations, grant opportunities, and other philanthropic resources by and for Black-led nonprofits.
+Givebutter celebrates this rich past and present during Black Philanthropy Month and beyond by lifting up leaders in Black-led nonprofits funded by philanthropy and the vibrant communities they serve.
+In this article, we’ll introduce you to some of the top foundations, grant opportunities, and other philanthropic resources by and for Black-led nonprofits.

-Foundations serving Black communities
+Black foundations serving Black communities 💛

 The Fund for Black-Led Change